quii/learn-go-with-tests/arrays-and-slices.md

             t.Errorf("got %d want %d given, %v", got, want, numbers) }
     })
 }
 ```

-## Try and run the test
+When you try and run the test, it will not not compile

-This does not compile

 `./sum_test.go:22:13: cannot use numbers (type []int) as type [5]int in argument to Sum`

-## Write the minimal amount of code for the test to run and check the failing test output
+Let's write the minimal amount of code for the test to run and check the failing test output

 The problem here is we can either